BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Experiments

 \subsection{Dataset}

-The T1-weighted images in the OASIS3 dataset \cite{lamontagne2019oasis} were used to train and evaluate the proposed framework.
+T$_1$-weighted images in the OASIS3 dataset \cite{lamontagne2019oasis} were used to train and evaluate the proposed framework.
 The OASIS3 dataset consists of images scanned with different scanners.
-Images acquired with the Siemens TrioTim scanner were used as a target domain.
-For source domain datasets, three datasets consisting of images acquired with other manufacturer models (Domain 1,2,3) and a dataset from a different scanner with the same manufacturer model (Domain 4) were utilized (See Supplementary material).
-All images were resampled to the same resolution of 1.2$\times$1.2$\times$1.2 mm and min-max normalized in a slice level.
+Images acquired with the Siemens TrioTim scanner were used as the target domain.
+For the source domain datasets, three datasets consisting of images acquired with different manufacturer models (Domain 1,2,3) and a dataset from a different scanner with the same manufacturer model (Domain 4) were used (see Supplementary material).
+All images were resampled to the same resolution of 1.2$\times$1.2$\times$1.2 mm$^3$ and min-max normalized in a slice level.